jhallen/joes-sandbox/pcb/dash/readme.md

 Either way, all of the sibling sheets share the same namespace for signals- two wires labeled with the same signal name will be connected.

+In OrCAD, you can supply an aligned vertical list of file names in a top-level sheel (not as part of a module symbol).
+Very old versions of OrCAD also supported having a list of file names in a text file, but this feature was deprecated.

 ### How do you annotate?

 OrCAD has an automatic annotation process to replace the default reference designators (such as U?  in OrCAD or UNNN in FutureNet) with unique numbers (U1, U2, etc.).
 I have found no such thing in FutureNet.
 It seems you have to set them by hand.

+I must be missing something here.

 ### How do you generate the netlist?